Kaaba

 Door of the Kaaba

-The entrance the Holy Kaaba is through a large door set 2.13m (7 ft) above the ground on the north-eastern wall of the Kaaba, which acts as the façade.
-In 1979 the 300 kg gold doors made by chief artist Ahmad bin Ibrahim Badr, replaced the old silver doors made by his father, Ibrahim Badr in 1942 CE.
+The entrance to the Holy Kaaba is through a monumental golden door, set 2.13 meter (7 feet), above the ground on the north-eastern façade of the Kaaba.
+The doorjamb and the door of the Kaaba is heavily inscribed with calligraphic inscriptions, floral motifs and geometric patterns.
+The current door dates back to the 1979 CE.
+It was constructed out of the 300 kg gold and was made by the chief artist late Ahmad bin Ibrahim Badr, replaced the old silver doors made by his father, Ibrahim Badr in 1942 CE.
+The door of the Kaaba is usually coverd by an elaborately decorated curtain called, Sitau ul-Kaaba in Arabic, to distinguish it from the Kiswa.

 al-Ḥajar ul-Aswad